Analogy: Identity of relation

 In ancient Greek the word αναλογια (analogia) originally meant proportionality, in the mathematical sense, and it was indeed sometimes translated to Latin as proportio.
+Analogy was understood as identity of relation between any two ordered pairs, whether of mathematical nature or not.

+Analogy and abstraction are different cognitive processes, and analogy is often an easier one.
+This analogy is not comparing all the properties between a hand and a foot, but rather comparing the relationship between a hand and its palm to a foot and its sole.
+While a hand and a foot have many dissimilarities, the analogy focuses on their similarity in having an inner surface.

-From there analogy was understood as identity of relation between any two ordered pairs, whether of mathematical nature or not.
-Kant's Critique of Judgment held to this notion.
-Kant argued that there can be exactly the same relation between two completely different objects.
-The same notion of analogy was used in the US-based SAT tests, that included "analogy questions" in the form "A is to B as C is to what?"
+The same notion of analogy was used in the US-based SAT college admission tests, that included "analogy questions" in the form "A is to B as C is to what?"
 For example, "Hand is to palm as foot is to ?"
 These questions were usually given in the Aristotelian format: HAND : PALM : : FOOT : While most competent English speakers will immediately give the right answer to the analogy question (sole), it is more difficult to identify and describe the exact relation that holds both between pairs such as hand and palm, and between foot and sole.
 This relation is not apparent in some lexical definitions of palm and sole, where the former is defined as the inner surface of the hand, and the latter as the underside of the foot.

-Analogy and abstraction are different cognitive processes, and analogy is often an easier one.
-This analogy is not comparing all the properties between a hand and a foot, but rather comparing the relationship between a hand and its palm to a foot and its sole.
-While a hand and a foot have many dissimilarities, the analogy focuses on their similarity in having an inner surface.
-A computer algorithm has achieved human-level performance on multiple-choice analogy questions from the SAT test.
-The algorithm measures the similarity of relations between pairs of words (e.g., the similarity between the pairs HAND:PALM and FOOT:SOLE) by statistical analysis of a large collection of text.
-It answers SAT questions by selecting the choice with the highest relational similarity.
+Kant's Critique of Judgment held to this notion of analogy, arguing that there can be exactly the same relation between two completely different objects.